Sony Ericsson Xperia X8: Software

 Sony Ericsson has made its own custom overlay on the Android system using an optimized version of the UX (user experience) interface, which consists of design elements, themes and custom applications.
 The four corners of the screen have replaceable shortcuts for commonly used applications.
 The main application is Sony Ericsson Timescape, a social networking application that combines messages from Facebook, Twitter, SMS and email into a flowing column on the home screen.
 Photos may be attached to contacts or sent to a Facebook account.
 The phone contains expected smartphone applications, and Wisepilot Navigation Software, Google Maps, YouTube, Sony's PlayNow Arena and TrackID (to identify a song by recording a small part of it).

 Custom ROMs

 Sony Ericsson was widely criticized by X8 users for failing to provide Android firmware upgrades versions beyond Android 2.1, which they stated that it was due to a lack of sufficient memory.
 The Android modding community released custom ROMs of Android 2.2 and 2.3, which ran stably on the device itself.
 One of the significant custom ROM for the mobile device is by CyanogenMod for Android 2.3, which requires rooting of the device.

+Front and back view of two Sony Ericsson Xperia X8 smartphones.

 Custom ROMs for Ice Cream Sandwich (Android 4.0), Jelly Bean (4.1, 4.2) and KitKat (4.4) were also subsequently ported to the device by various users in the modding community with a custom kernel.